 Bolzano is located near the Austrian border (it was actually part of Austria before WWI).
 In Bolzano, you’ll hear German more than Italian and see more sausages than pasta on restaurant menus.

-Bolzano has something for everyone – excellent shopping in the city center, its Archaeology Museum with Ötzi the Iceman, vineyards on its hillsides, Italian and Austrian food, castles, and ski slopes are a short drive (or bus ride) away.
+Bolzano has something for everyone – excellent shopping in the city center, cozy restaurants, its Archaeology Museum with Ötzi the Iceman, vineyards on its hillsides, Italian and Austrian food, castles, and ski slopes are a short drive (or bus ride) away.

 There are plenty of accommodations in the center or nearby, and the city is easily reached by public transport.